awsdocs/amazon-ec2-user-guide-windows/doc_source/windows-ami-version-history.md

 ## Upgrading or migrating to a newer version of Windows Server<a name="WinAMI_Upgrading"></a>

-For information about how to upgrade or migrate a Windows instance to a newer version of Windows Server, see [Upgrading an Amazon EC2 Windows Instance to a Newer Version of Windows Server](serverupgrade.md)\.
+For information about how to upgrade or migrate a Windows instance to a newer version of Windows Server, see [Upgrading an Amazon EC2 Windows instance to a newer version of Windows Server](serverupgrade.md)\.

 ## Subscribing to Windows AMI notifications<a name="subscribe-notifications"></a>